-(a) Filing.
+- (a) Filing. - (1) Filing with the Clerk.
+A paper required or permitted to be filed in a court of appeals must be filed with the clerk. - (2) Filing: Method and Timeliness. - (A) Nonelectronic Filing - (i) In General.
+For a paper not filed electronically, filing may be accomplished by mail addressed to the clerk, but filing is not timely unless the clerk receives the papers within the time fixed for filing. - (ii) A Brief or Appendix.
+A brief or appendix not filed electronically is timely filed, however, if on or before the last day for filing, it is: - mailed to the clerk by first-class mail, or other class of mail that is at least as expeditious, postage prepaid; or - dispatched to a third-party commercial carrier for delivery to the clerk within 3 days. - (iii) Inmate Filing.
+If an institution has a system designed for legal mail, an inmate confined there must use that system to receive the benefit of this Rule 25(a)(2)(A)(iii).
+A paper not filed electronically by an inmate is timely if it is deposited in the institution's internal mail system on or before the last day for filing and: - it is accompanied by: a declaration in compliance with 28 U.S.C. § 1746-or a notarized statement-setting out the date of deposit and stating that first-class postage is being prepaid; or evidence (such as a postmark or date stamp) showing that the

-- (1) Filing with the Clerk.
-A paper required or permitted to be filed in a court of appeals must be filed with the clerk. - (2) Filing: Method and Timeliness. - (A) In general.
-Filing may be accomplished by mail addressed to the clerk, but filing is not timely unless the clerk receives the papers within the time fixed for filing. - (B) A brief or appendix.
-A brief or appendix is timely filed, however, if on or before the last day for filing, it is: - (i) mailed to the clerk by First-Class Mail, or other class of mail that is at least as expeditious, postage prepaid; or - (ii) dispatched to a third-party commercial carrier for delivery to the clerk within 3 days. - (C) Inmate filing.
-A paper filed by an inmate confined in an institution is timely if deposited in the institution's internal mailing system on or before the last day for filing.
-If an institution has a system designed for legal mail, the inmate must use that system to receive the benefit of this rule.
-Timely filing may be shown by a declaration in compliance with 28 U.S.C. § 1746 or by a notarized statement, either of which must set forth the date of deposit and state that first-class postage has been prepaid. - (D) Electronic filing.
-A court of appeals may by local rule permit papers to be filed, signed, or verified by electronic means that are consistent with technical standards, if any, that the Judicial Conference of the United States establishes.
-A paper filed by electronic means in compliance with a local rule constitutes a written paper for the purpose of applying these rules. - (3) Filing a Motion with a Judge.
+- paper was so deposited and that postage was prepaid; or - the court of appeals exercises its discretion to permit the later filing of a declaration or notarized statement that satisfies Rule 25(a)(2)(A)(iii). - (B) Electronic Filing and Signing. - (i) By a Represented Person Generally Required; Exceptions.
+A person represented by an attorney must file electronically, unless nonelectronic filing is allowed by the court for good cause or is allowed or required by local rule. - (ii) By an Unrepresented Person When Allowed or Required.
+A person not represented by an attorney: - may file electronically only if allowed by court order or by local rule; and - may be required to file electronically only by court order, or by a local rule that includes reasonable exceptions. - (iii) Signing.
+A filing made through a person's electronicfiling account and authorized by that person, together with that person's name on a signature block, constitutes the person's signature. - (iv) Same as a Written Paper.
+A paper filed electronically is a written paper for purposes of these rules. - (3) Filing a Motion with a Judge.
 If a motion requests relief that may be granted by a single judge, the judge may permit the motion to be filed with the judge; the judge must note the filing date on the motion and give it to the clerk. - (4) Clerk's Refusal of Documents.
-The clerk must not refuse to accept for filing any paper presented
+The clerk must not refuse to accept for filing any paper presented for that purpose solely because it is not presented in proper form as required by these rules or by any local rule or practice.